italian dessert recipes

 • gradually work around again slicing in a little deeper using the same edges marks as a guide.

-• NOTE: I saw the ladies in PTA use dental floss to slice the layers.
+• I once heard the ladies in my sons PTA group say they use dental floss to slice the layers.
 (I never have.
 It's worth a try.)

 Preserves have chunks - good to use.
 Jam has lumps or chunks - good to use.
 Jelly is smooth - not really the texture we want in this cake.
 But it's your call.